Who we are ...

 - Pete Myers, Director

-- Fiona Forsythe is employed as our Community Rail Partnership Officer and is instrumental in developing a wide range of projects.
+- Fiona Forsythe is employed as our Community Rail Partnership Officer and is instrumental in developing and delivering a wide range of projects.

 We are members of: